-Daily internet conference call: Portland fire weather conducts a daily weather briefing at 0940 PDT via a conference call from about early June through early October.
 Fire weather users are encouraged to participate.
-GoTo Meeting will be used for the briefing.
-The forecaster hosting the briefing will verbally highlight current and forecast fire weather conditions with the help of an internet web page.
-The fire weather briefing page will have a new design, with several NDFD graphics.
-The briefing will be recorded and posted to the fire weather web page.
+During live briefings, the forecaster will verbally highlight current and forecast fire weather conditions with the help of an internet web page.
+The fire weather briefing page contains the forecast model graphics and several NDFD graphics.
+In all instances, the briefing will be recorded and posted to the fire weather web page.
 Conference call participants can follow along with the discussion while viewing graphics displayed on the web page.
-The URL for the briefing graphics is: http://www.weather.gov/pgr/fire_briefing.
+The URL for the briefing graphics is: Fire Weather Briefing Graphics.
 Graphics will be available by 0700 PDT.

-Unscheduled telephone briefings: Verbal weather briefings can also be obtained at any time.
-A certified fire weather forecaster should be requested to conduct the briefing during fire weather hours.
-Otherwise, a briefing will be available from the general forecast staff.
+Unscheduled telephone briefings: Verbal weather briefings can also be obtained at any time by contacting the forecast office.